 Hidden Barriers to Care

 Some 26 million Medicare beneficiaries were in Medicare Advantage plans as of 2021, more than double the figure a decade ago.
 The Congressional Budget Office projects that by 2030 more than half of Medicare beneficiaries will be in a private Medicare plan.
 Unlike original Medicare, where the federal government is the insurer, Medicare Advantage plans are run by private insurance companies.
 The government pays the plans a fixed monthly fee to provide services to each Medicare beneficiary under their care.
 The less money the plans spend on patient care, the more they and their investors make.
-In this way, plans have an incentive to keep costs down.
+In this way, plans have the incentive to keep costs down.

 For many beneficiaries, Medicare Advantage plans’ most disagreeable cost-cutting strategy is “preauthorization” — the common requirement that doctors and other medical providers obtain the plan’s approval before a beneficiary can receive certain medical services.
 If the plan administrators disagree that a procedure is medically necessary, the plan may refuse to pay for it.